 Welcome to OLG-Anon!

-Because the same questions keep coming up over and over again, and because we want help to be available instantly to anyone who comes here, I am posting this to summarize the advice that has been given to parents over the years here.
+Because the same questions keep coming up over and over again, here is a summary of the advice that parents here have shared, over the years.
 After reading this, please feel free to post your story.

 You and all the other adults in the house (spouse, significant other, grandparents) must be on the same page as much as possible about this.
 If someone in the house doubts that this is a problem, send them here to read and learn.
 You may need to consider marital counseling for yourselves if there is significant discord in your marriage.
 Do not enable your adult child in any way.
 Do not pay the internet bill or the monthly game subscription for them.
 Do not bring food to them at the computer.
 Do not do their laundry or clean their room for them.
 Do not call in sick to work for them.

 If you feel your adult child is having issues with depression, anxiety, or any other mental illness symptoms, particularly if the symptoms existed before s/he got addicted to the game, consider getting professional help.
 If your child expresses ANY suicidal thoughts or has done so in the past, you MUST seek professional help, and probably should do so BEFORE removing access to the game.
-There are links to some providers and facilities in the Professional References section of this site.
+Here are links to providers and facilities who treat excessive gamers in the Find a Professional section.
 If none of those is near you, find a provider who understands and deals regularly with addiction, and be sure you make the provider aware of the gaming issue up front.
 If the mental health professional you choose discounts the existence of computer gaming addiction, consider finding someone else.
 If you find a professional who is familiar with addiction in general and willing to learn more about gaming addiction (and if you yourself would like to learn more), there is a small paperback book called Plugged In, by Terry Waite, that explains a lot about this addiction in a nutshell, and is directed both at families and therapists.

 A word about education: When many kids turn 18, the expectation is that they will go to college, particularly the ones who are as intelligent as these kids usually are.
 If your child has been actively addicted or has recently quit gaming and has not yet developed a full life outside of the games, do NOT send them to college if it involves living away from home in a dorm or apartment.
 24/7 high-speed internet two steps from their bed, classes they do not necessarily have to attend, and no parents around to tell them when to shut the computer down for the night makes this a recipe for disaster.
 Unless the child is willing to pay 100% of tuition and fees up front out of their pocket, you are risking a significant amount of your money if you send a gamer to college.
 Athletic and academic scholarships can be lost forever in one semester if your child does not maintain an acceptable GPA.